 The National Banking and Securities Commission, Comision Nacional Bancaria y de Valores (CNBV), is charged with the oversight and regulation of the banking and brokerage sectors of the Mexican financial services industry.
 The site contains information on regulation, statistics, and international affairs as regulated by the CNBV.
 Website only available in Spanish.

 The National Institute of Geography, Statistics, and Informatics (INEGI) offers information on doing business in Mexico.
 The site has a comprehensive archive of relevant Mexican statistics on topics such as the environment, economics, science, and technology.
 Also, surveys on issues like household income expenditures as well as censuses are provided.
-The site is available in Spanish only.

 The Government of Mexico website provides information in various areas such as procedures and services, the government, Mexican culture, business and finance, health, environment, and laws and regulations.
 The site is only available in Spanish.

 Mexico: Sales Representative and Distributorship Contracts in Mexico - a Lexwork International exclusive

 This document explains how the Mexican Civil Code regulates sales representatives and distributorships.
 Also described are Mexico’s exclusivity terms, choice of law, non-compete provisions, mandatory provisions, and special tax considerations.
 Prepared by: Cuevaslugo Abogados.